hpesoj/gsl-pointers/README.md

 The `nullable<T>` annotation, as a mere template type alias, lacks the ability to enforce the "not null" condition at run-time like `not_null<T>`.
 This may seem like a loss of functionality, but considering that debug builds are likely to be able to catch attempts to dereference null pointers at run-time, and that run-time checks will probably be turned off for release builds, along with the fact that use of `T&`, `observer<T>` and `span<T>` allows the "not null" condition to be enforced at _compile-time_, `not_null<T>` may actually provide little additional value.

 One _could_ argue that `not_null<T>` could be used in situations where switching to a higher-level abstraction would break too much client code.
 However, `not_null<T>` explicitly disables pointer arithmetic, which means that it already breaks code where `T*` is used as an iterator.
 In fact, it seems that `not_null<T>` is actually a cross between an annotation and a high-level type.
-It is simultaneously trying to facilitate the job of static analysis tools _and_ itself perform safety checks at run-time.
+It is simultaneously trying to facilitate the job of static analysis tools _and_ itself perform safety checks at run-time and compile-time.
 In addition, the question arises, how would one annotate `not_null<T>` to verify that _its_ implementation is correct?

-Given that the introduction of `observer<T>` and `optional_ref<T>` would all but replace use of `not_null<T*>` in high-level code, and that `not_null<T*>` seems to be inherent incompatibility with smart pointer types, it seems reasonable to replace it with the `nullable<T>` annotation.
+Given that the introduction of `observer<T>` would all but replace use of `not_null<T*>` in high-level code, and that `not_null<T*>` seems to be [inherent incompatibility](https://github.com/Microsoft/GSL/issues/415) with smart pointer types, it seems reasonable to replace it with the `nullable<T>` annotation.
 It would not be necessary to remove `not_null<T>` from the GSL immediately, if there is concern that doing so would break a lot of existing code.

 ## <a name="conclusion"></a> Conclusion

 The aim of the C++ Core Guidelines is to facilitate writing of modern C++ code.
 At the core of modern C++ is _type-safety_, and pointers are _not_ type-safe.
 Rather than inventing arbitrary rules about how `T*` should be used in modern, high-level C++ code, we should provide _type-safe_, modern abstractions to replace _all_ of the old, unsafe uses of `T*`.
-In addition, a full range of type alias pointer annotations should be provided to allow the features of pointers to be enabled one-by-one wherever it is not possible to replace `T*` with higher-level abstractions.
-This will allow effective static validation of low-level and legacy code that still uses pointer, including standard library and GSL implementations.
+In addition, a full range of type alias pointer annotations could be provided to allow the features of pointers to be enabled one-by-one wherever it is not possible to replace `T*` with higher-level abstractions.
+This would allow effective static validation of low-level and legacy code that still uses pointers, including standard library and GSL implementations.